Tommo303/Chess-AI/README.md

 # Chess-AI
 Is a python-based AI that is designed to imitate AlphaZero.
+(Work in Progress)